Japan

-In the Meiji period, the Empire of Japan adopted a Western-modeled constitution and pursued a program of industrialization and modernization.
-Amidst a rise in militarism and overseas colonization, Japan invaded China in 1937 and entered World War II as an Axis power in 1941.
-After suffering defeat in the Pacific War and two atomic bombings, Japan surrendered in 1945 and came under a seven-year Allied occupation, during which it adopted a new constitution and began a military alliance with the United States.
-Under the 1947 constitution, Japan has maintained a unitary parliamentary constitutional monarchy with a bicameral legislature, the National Diet.
+The Meiji period saw Japan pursue rapid industrialization, modernization, militarism, and overseas colonization.
+The country annexed Korea in 1910, invaded China in 1937, and attacked the U.S. and European colonial powers in 1941, thus entering World War II as an Axis power.
+After being defeated in the Pacific War and suffering the U.S. atomic bombings of Hiroshima and Nagasaki, Japan surrendered in 1945 and came under Allied occupation.
+It underwent rapid economic growth in the following decades and became one of the first major non-NATO allies of the U.S. Since the collapse of the Japanese asset price bubble in the early 1990s, it has experienced a prolonged period of economic stagnation referred to as the Lost Decades.

-Japan is a developed country and a great power.
-It is a member of numerous international organizations, including the United Nations, G20, OECD, and the Group of Seven.
-Its economy is the world's third-largest by nominal GDP and the fourth-largest by PPP, with its per capita income ranking at 36th highest in the world.
-Although Japan has renounced its right to declare war, the country maintains Self-Defense Forces that rank as one of the world's strongest militaries.
-After World War II, Japan experienced record growth in an economic miracle, becoming the second-largest economy in the world by 1972 but has stagnated since 1995 in what is referred to as the Lost Decades.
-Japan has the world's highest life expectancy, though it is experiencing a population decline.
-A global leader in the automotive, robotics and electronics industries, the country has made significant contributions to science and technology.
-The culture of Japan is well known around the world, including its art, cuisine, film, music, and popular culture, which encompasses prominent manga, anime and video game industries.
+Japan is a constitutional monarchy with a bicameral legislature known as the National Diet.
+Widely considered a great power and the only Asian member of the G7, it maintains one of the world's strongest militaries but has constitutionally renounced its right to declare war.
+A developed country with one of the world's largest economies by nominal GDP, it is a global leader in the automotive, electronics, and robotics industries, in addition to making significant contributions to science and technology.
+It has one of the world's highest life expectancies, but is undergoing a population decline.
+The culture of Japan is well known around the world, particularly its popular culture as expressed in animation, art, comics, cuisine, fashion, films, music, television, and video games.

 Etymology

 The name for Japan in Japanese is written using the kanji 日本 and is pronounced Nihon or Nippon.
 Before 日本 was adopted in the early 8th century, the country was known in China as Wa (倭, changed in Japan around 757 to 和) and in Japan by the endonym Yamato.
-Nippon, the original Sino-Japanese reading of the characters, is favored for official uses, including on banknotes and postage stamps.
+Nippon, the original Sino-Japanese reading of the characters, is favored for official uses, including on Japanese banknotes and postage stamps.
 Nihon is typically used in everyday speech and reflects shifts in Japanese phonology during the Edo period.
 The characters 日本 mean "sun origin", which is the source of the popular Western epithet "Land of the Rising Sun".

-The name "Japan" is based on Chinese pronunciations of 日本 and was introduced to European languages through early trade.
-In the 13th century, Marco Polo recorded the early Mandarin or Wu Chinese pronunciation of the characters 日本國 as Cipangu.
+The name "Japan" is based on Min or Wu Chinese pronunciations of 日本 and was introduced to European languages through early trade.
+In the 13th century, Marco Polo recorded the Early Mandarin Chinese pronunciation of the characters 日本國 as Cipangu.
 The old Malay name for Japan, Japang or Japun, was borrowed from a southern coastal Chinese dialect and encountered by Portuguese traders in Southeast Asia, who brought the word to Europe in the early 16th century.
 The first version of the name in English appears in a book published in 1577, which spelled the name as Giapan in a translation of a 1565 Portuguese letter.